 Meanwhile, Expanders also create innovative blockchain applications to share, reconcile, and manage data spanning cross-industry ecosystems—and ultimately grow market size.
 Across the board, organizations acknowledge that network roles heavily influence the distribution of revenues generated on blockchain platforms, with Builders expecting to earn a lion’s share for their setup work and costs incurred.

 That’s because today, networks are primarily monetized based on the value and volume of the transactions generated on these networks.
 For example, a network might charge 0.1 percent of a transaction on a global payment platform.

 At the same time, Builders and Expanders anticipate providing blockchain services via apps much more than Joiners.
 These apps or services could include processes and procedures involved in global trade—for instance, monetizing a track and trace service by charging a monthly subscription fee.
 Another monetization model could involve charging based on the degree of insights provided, with insights increasing in value along with their complexity.

 One of the showcase scenario: TradeLens, a blockchain industry platform that helps participants to digitally connect, share information, and collaborate across the shipping supply chain.

-provided on this platform vary in their depth.
+Insights provided on this platform vary in their depth.
 For example, data on a container’s movement door to door is more complex than its port-to-port status—and the charge for that data would increase.
 But over time, network value can dramatically redistribute.

 This is because, as blockchain networks mature, their cutting edge services become mainstream.
 The Joiner, as the consumer of services, now has the power to choose from competing networks.
 In short, if Builders want to drive market size, not just market share, they need to provide more value through more services.